pendo-io/pendo-mobile-sdk/ios/pnddocs/flutter-ios.md

     ```

 >[!TIP]
->In some cases you may find Track Events to capture specific analytics events.
+>In some cases you may find Track Events useful to capture specific analytics events.
  In the application files where you want to track an event, add the following code:
  ```dart
  import 'package:pendo_sdk/pendo_sdk.dart';